House to vote on election law overhaul in response to Jan. 6 - The Boston Globe

-WASHINGTON (AP) — The House will vote on an overhaul of a centuries-old election law, an effort to prevent future presidential candidates from trying to subvert the popular will.
+WASHINGTON — The House pushed ahead Wednesday with legislation that would revamp the rules for certifying the results of a presidential election as lawmakers accelerate their response to the Jan.
+6, 2021, insurrection and Donald Trump’s failed attempt to remain in power.

-The legislation under consideration Wednesday is a direct response to the Jan.
-6, 2021, insurrection and former President Donald Trump’s efforts to find a way around the Electoral Count Act, an arcane 1800s-era law that governs, along with the U.S. Constitution, how states and Congress certify electors and declare presidential election winners.
+The legislation would overhaul an arcane 1800s-era statute known as the Electoral Count Act that governs, along with the US Constitution, how states and Congress certify electors and declare presidential election winners.
+The House planned a vote on the bill after afternoon debate.

-While that process has long been routine and ceremonial, Trump and a group of his aides and lawyers tried to exploit loopholes in the law in an attempt to overturn his defeat.
+While that process has long been routine and ceremonial, Trump and a group of his aides and lawyers tried to exploit loopholes in the law in an attempt to overturn his defeat in the 2020 election.

 Advertisement

 The legislation intends to ensure that future Jan.
-6 sessions are “as the constitution envisioned, a ministerial day,” said Wyoming Rep. Liz Cheney, a Republican who co-sponsored the legislation with House Administration Committee Chairwoman Zoe Lofgren, D-Calif.
+6 sessions are “as the constitution envisioned, a ministerial day,” said Wyoming Representative Liz Cheney, a Republican who cosponsored the legislation with House Administration Committee chairwoman Zoe Lofgren, a California Democrat.
 Both Cheney and Lofgren are also members of the House committee investigating the Jan.
 6 attack.

-“The American people are supposed to decide an election, not Congress,” Lofgren said.
+Maryland Representative Jamie Raskin, another member of the Jan.
+6 panel, said during the start of the House debate that the bill would modernize the elections law “to make sure that the will of the people is vindicated at every level.”

 The bill, which is similar to legislation moving through the Senate, would clarify in the law that the vice president’s role presiding over the count is only ceremonial and also sets out that each state can only send one certified set of electors.
 Trump’s allies had unsuccessfully tried to put together alternate slates of illegitimate pro-Trump electors in swing states where Biden won.